danielevalverde/Capybara/README.md

 # Capybara
-Repository dedicated to learning Capybara
+##Repository dedicated to starting the studies about the capybara framework
+-